SamMed05/c-cpp-notes/docs/cpp/cout-and-cin.md

 }
 ```

 The output will be `1952807028`.
-Why on the earth does this number turn up?
+Why on earth does this number turn up?

 That decimal number is a *multi-character literal*.
 It corresponds to the hexadecimal
 `0x74657874` or the binary `01110100011001010111100001110100`.
 You can easily convert it
-too [here](https://www.rapidtables.com/convert/number/decimal-to-binary.html) if you want to
+[here](https://www.rapidtables.com/convert/number/decimal-to-binary.html) if you want to
 check.

 If we separate this long binary number into groups of **8 bits** (1 byte) excluding the